THE MOUNTAIN OF THE MOON

 IT'S A RELIGIOUS PLACE...

 We welcome all kinds of hikers!
-However, we would like you to remember this is a sacred place and that you should be considerate of the people around you, do not be too loud and do not litter.
+However, we would like you to remember this is sacred ground.
+Therefore, please be respectful and considerate of the people around you by remaining quiet and making sure trash ends up in waste bins.
 Thank you!

 COME WITH THE APPROPRIATE GEAR !

-It might be hot in Tsuruoka City, but up there, it is very cold!
+Even if it is hot in Tsuruoka City, at Mt.
+Gassan it can be very cold!
 Please bring warm jackets, raincoats, hiking boots and sunglasses with you.

 Yamabushi guided tours